Friday, August 9, 2024

 Eucharistic Flop, a lifeless, bloodless sacrilege

 Why the Eucharistic Congress was not just a costly, meaningless show but a sacrilege: many of my ex-Jesuit friends fault it for being an anachronistic diversion from the nuts and bolts, tedious work of Tikkun, repairing our torn and frayed world with poverty, migrants, homeless people, misfits, fundamentalist racists, children murdered in Gaza and Ukraine, conscripted soldiers slaughtered, terrorists assassinated by high tech missiles that can find your bedroom window.
 The list seems endless.
-Worse for the activists is the fact that it seemed to be orchestrated by an increasingly right-wing leadership in the American Church as a counter punch for what they see as the activist agenda of the liberal Jesuit Pope.
+Worse for the activists is the fact that it seemed to be orchestrated by an increasingly right-wing leadership in the American Church as a counterpunch for what they see as the activist agenda of the liberal Jesuit Pope.

 All those cogent reasons are, well, very cogent and appropriately political.
 What better way to shore up the memory of our forgotten religious life, where the priest was god's representative, and we faithful cowered in pews on the designated night and sang “Tantum ergo Sacramentum,” not having a clue that Thomas wrote those words after he had the experience of seeing all the hundreds of thousand words of very cogent theology disappear like so much straw and less idea of what any of it meant.
-I loved singing genitori genitoque, especially when we got to procedenti ab utroque, meaning that any meaning came from somewhere else, and I had no idea where although that was bad translation.
+I loved singing genitori genitoque, especially when we got to procedenti ab utroque, meaning that any meaning came from somewhere else, and I had no idea where, although that was a bad translation.
 But in general, now that my Latin is better than before a Jesuit education, I find the whole affair poorly conceived from somewhere else.

 I was saddened by the silly parades, with thousands of altar boys in black and white, priests in white and gold, and bishops in lots of gold and big hats, stumbling along with no sense of what a religious procession might look like.
 They might have been trying to be regal and dignified, but actually, the volunteer fire department does a better job marching behind their red trucks on the 4th of July than these school boys could muster behind the crudely decorated trailers that were being dragged by the best trucks that the diocese could borrow from the Knight of Columbus who had a concrete company.
 Firefighters have a purpose.
 A New Orleans funeral marching band has a purpose.
 These jokers were doing something that they had been ordered to do.
 That seemed to be their only purpose.